 - Whisk eggs and egg yolk in bowl, add heavy cream and milk, along with cheeses, cooled leek mixture and cooled bacon, mix thoroughly.
 Pour into prebaked pie shell.
 Place on cookie sheet in center of oven.

-- Bake at 375° for about 30 minutes until center is set and top is golden brown.
+- Bake at 375° for about 30 to 40 minutes until center is set and top is golden brown.

 - Let cool and serve at room temperature.